kyma-project/istio/hack/managed-kyma-migration/readme.md

 Perform the rollout to Stage together with the SRE team.
 Since they have already performed the rollout for other modules, they might suggest a different rollout strategy.

+#### Prerequisites

+- Reconciliation is disabled for the Stage environment.
+See PR #4486 to the `kyma/management-plane-config` repository.

+#### Migration procedure

-1. Apply the module template to Stage Control Plane.
+1. Apply the ModuleTemplate for both `fast` and `regular` channels to Stage Control Plane.
+2. Verify that the ModuleTemplate in the `fast` and `regular` channels is available in SAP BTP, Kyma runtime clusters of the Stage environment.
-2. `kcp login` to Stage, select some SKRs on `Kyma-Test/Kyma-Integration`, and run `migrate.sh` on them using `kcp taskrun`.
+3. Use `kcp login` to log in to Stage, select a few SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
-3. Verify if the migration was successful on the SKRs by checking the status of Istio CR and the reconciler's components.
+4. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of APIGateway CR and the reconciler's components.
-4. Run `migrate.sh` for all SKRs in Kyma-Test and Kyma-Integration global accounts.
+5. Run `managed-kyma-migration.sh` for all SKRs in `Kyma-Test` and `Kyma-Integration` global accounts.
-5. Verify if the migration worked as expected.
+6. Verify if the migration worked as expected.
-6. Run `migrate.sh` for the whole Canary landscape.
+7. Run `managed-kyma-migration.sh` for the whole Canary landscape.
+8. Verify if the migration worked as expected.

+### Prod

+Perform the rollout to Prod together with the SRE team.
+Since they have already performed the rollout for other modules, they might suggest a different rollout strategy.

+#### Prerequisites

+- Reconciliation is disabled for the Prod environment.
+See PR #4487 to the `kyma/management-plane-config` repository.

+#### Migration procedure

+1. Commit the module manifest to the `regular` and `fast` channels in the `kyma/module-manifests` internal repository.
+2. Verify that the ModuleTemplates are present in the `kyma/kyma-modules` internal repository.
+3. Verify that the ModuleTemplate in both channels are available on `Prod` environment SKRs.
+4. Use `kcp login` to log in to Prod, select some SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
+5. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of Istio CR and the reconciler's components.
+6. Run `managed-kyma-migration.sh` for all SAP BTP, Kyma runtime clusters in Trial global accounts.
 7. Verify if the migration worked as expected.
+8. Run `managed-kyma-migration.sh` for the whole Factory landscape.
+9. Verify if the migration worked as expected.